aheuermann/which-native-nodish/README.md

       // nwVersion is the version of node-webkit/nw.js }
     else if (results.asVersion) {
-      // asVersion is the version of atom-shell
+      // asVersion is the version of electron
     }
     else {
-      // Root module doesnt use node webkit or atom-shell }
+      // Root module doesn't use node webkit or electron }
   });
 ```